Background

 Tier 2 requirements (max of 3)

-- (1%) attending a loss-related webinar focused on preventing SPED-related injuries, or another top loss category;
+- (1%) attending a loss-related webinar focused on preventing SPED-related injuries or view the recording;

 - (1%) providing evidence of a return-to-work program and discussing the district’s program with Alliance staff;

-- (1%) submitting an Incident Response Plan (IRP) for review by the Alliance Loss Control Department;
+- (1%) submitting an Injury Response Plan (IRP) for review by the Alliance Loss Control Department;

 - (1%) participating in Arizona Department of Occupational Safety and Health (ADOSH) trainings focused on common injury types, including top Alliance losses; and